ArthurSudbrackIbarra/cloney/README.md

 ### Template Variables

 Within the `.cloney.yaml` metadata file, Cloney allows you to define variables that users can customize during the cloning process.
 These variables play a central role in enabling dynamic template creation, ensuring that users can tailor templates to their specific requirements.
-When defining variables, consider the following aspects:

 - **Name**: Assign a unique identifier to each variable, making it easy for users to reference and customize.